BimBim134/Vibe/README.md

 During the image processing phase, the image is first crop in square format and resized to a very small 200x200. anything bigger would have been too long to transmit.
 And frankly, small image are kinda fun.

 Next step is dithering dithering.
 I choosed the Atkinson algorithm because it tends to be way more robust than any other algorithm.
-I try to use only 4 color But see for yourself :
+I tried every algorithms while using only 4 color but see for yourself :

 here are the references images :
 ![reference images](https://i.imgur.com/uaXxVlh.png)